-Periods, full stops: traditionally 'o', but nowadays also '.'

-Commas: ', ' and ', ', the latter for lists (enumeration) Quotes: traditionally $\lceil - \rfloor$ or $\langle \rangle$, but nowadays also by wavy underline.
+Periods, full stops: traditionally ' • ', but nowadays also '.'
+Commas: ', ' and ', ', the latter for lists (enumeration) Quotes: traditionally $\lceil - ightarrow$ or $\langle \langle \rangle$ , but nowadays also ' ' and " " Proper names: usually unmarked, though in a few texts, indicated by wavy underline.
 There is nothing comparable to a capital letter in Chinese.
+Other punctuation w ill be noted as encountered.